mhenry07/aspire-repro/README.md

 - MediaDownloader.cs license: see AspireRepro.Worker/MediaDownloader.LICENSE.txt

-The issue appears to occur specifically when System.IO.Pipelines and MediaDownloader are used together (PipeMediaDownloader).
+The issue appears to occur specifically when System.IO.Pipelines and MediaDownloader or a similar algorithm are used together (PipeMediaDownloader, PipeMediaDownloaderSemaphoreStream, and PipeFillBuffer).
 The other implementations don't appear to trigger the reported issue.

 Ideally, it would be preferable to get System.IO.Pipelines and MediaDownloader to work well together, so that the Google.Cloud.Storage.V1 client library can be used to handle auth and other concerns.